magician11/newtab-chrome-extension/README.md

 # newtab-chrome-extension
-An extension for Google Chrome that sets a photo as the background when a new tab is opened.
+This is a starting place for those wanting to create an extension for Google Chrome that styles the new tab.

-This is a starting place for those wanting to create a customised new tab in Google Chrome.
+It's modeled off [Momentum](https://chrome.google.com/webstore/detail/momentum/laookkfknpbbblfpciffpaejjkokdgca?hl=en) and [Wandertab](https://chrome.google.com/webstore/detail/wandertab-by-hitlist/fobdcmnamenjmkffajcbljjpgiolooeh?hl=en).

-Very similar to [Momentum](https://chrome.google.com/webstore/detail/momentum/laookkfknpbbblfpciffpaejjkokdgca?hl=en) and [Wandertab](https://chrome.google.com/webstore/detail/wandertab-by-hitlist/fobdcmnamenjmkffajcbljjpgiolooeh?hl=en).
+This starter includes a background photo, a greeting, a modal and a quote.

-This starter includes a background photo, a greeting and a quote.
+You can view a demo [here](http://dev.golightlyplus.com/chrome-extns/travel.html).